-Meghan Markle and Prince Harry are preparing to have their first child, and – no matter where the baby is raised – he or she could face a lifetime of tax liabilities in the U.S.
+Meghan Markle and Prince Harry's first child has arrived, and – no matter where the baby is raised – he could face a lifetime of tax liabilities in the U.S.

 Continue Reading Below